cds-snc/gcds-docs/src/en/components/signature/use-case.md

   alt: Signature component shows Canadian Flag and grey boxes where signature text would be.
   tag: Core
   state: published
-translationKey: "signature"
+translationKey: 'signature'
-tags: ["signatureEN", "usage"]
+tags: ['signatureEN', 'usage']
 permalink: /en/components/signature/
-date: "git Last Modified"
+date: 'git Last Modified'
 ---

 Check out use cases for the signature to see if they fit the problem you're solving for.